 Many reptiles enjoy a good soak.
 With some, such as iguanas, regular baths are a must.
 Use this time to bond with your cute pet.
 Talk to your tiny dinosaur while he’s soaking.

 Don’t handle your reptile immediately.
 Let him adjust to his new surroundings first.
 Just talk to your pet dinosaur, and perhaps hold your hand out for him to investigate.
 (Note: this isn’t recommended with larger reptiles that may bite.)

 Handling reptiles regularly can help keep them tame and docile.
 Just be sure to pick your pet up properly!
 Never pick a reptile up by the tail, and don’t scoop him up unexpectedly or when he is eating or sleeping.
 Ask your veterinarian for more information.

 Do you have questions about reptile care?
-Contact us, your veterinary clinic, today!
+Contact us, your veterinary clinic in North Miami Beach, FL, today!